invertase/react-native-firebase/docs/index.md

 Next, rebuild your app as described in the ["Adding custom native code"](https://docs.expo.io/workflow/customizing/) guide.

-Analogous steps are required for other React Native Firebase modules, which require custom native installation steps.
-Modules without native steps required will work out of the box.
+Analogous steps are required for other React Native Firebase packages, which require custom native installation steps.
+Packages without native steps required will work out of the box.

-> Not all React Native Firebase modules have Expo config plugins provided yet.
-Currently supported modules are `app`, `perf` and `crashlytics`.
+> Not all React Native Firebase packages have Expo config plugins provided yet.
+Currently supported packages are `app`, `perf` and `crashlytics`.